-The Group incurs significant capital expenditure on an basis to meet its growth and modernisation strategy.
-C in the Group business strategy are driven by rapid techn changes that could significantly affect the expected user some of the infrastructure.
-This involves an adjustment to lives to match the changes in the technology.
+The Group incurs significant capital expenditure on an annual basis to meet its growth and modernisation strategy.
+Changes in the Group business strategy are driven by rapid technological changes that could significantly affect the expected useful life of some of the infrastructure.
+This involves an adjustment to useful